Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Pykes Creek Reservoir.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
-Without the buffer provided by this massive 22 GL storage, regional farming would face extreme volatility.
+Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context